Our Monitor Motion Tests

 Pursuit Pattern

-The pursuit pattern moves across the screen at 1,920 pixels/second, which is fast enough that you can easily see any differences between high refresh rates and lower refresh rates (like 60Hz), and also represents how our eyes track moving objects across the screen.
+The pursuit pattern moves across the screen at 1,920 pixels/second, which is fast enough that you can easily see any differences between high refresh rates and lower refresh rates (like 60Hz), and it also represents how our eyes track moving objects across the screen.
 The reason why motion naturally looks worse at 60Hz is because of persistence blur, as each frame stays on the screen longer, and there aren't as many new frames every second.
 You can see the differences between a 240Hz refresh rate vs 60Hz with the Dell Alienware AW3225QF, and CAD is minimal on that monitor.

 60Hz